xsgordon/kubevirt-minishift-demo/README.md

 Inventory
 ---------

+The following examples use the Cirros disk image and are found in `./examples/cirros/`:

 * `cirros-vm.yaml` - Create a basic Cirros virtual machine using a `RegistryDisk`, pulls image from Docker Hub.
 * `cirros-pvc.yaml` - Create a `PersistentVolume` containing a Cirros disk image